guanqiliang/guanqiliang.github.com/index.md

 # Awards

+* <strong>Best Poster Award</strong>, The 5th Annual Conference of the China Robotics Society, 2024

 * <strong>AIRS Talent PhD Scholarship</strong>, Shenzhen Institute of Artificial Intelligence and Robotics for Society, 2021

 * <strong>AIRS Talent PhD Scholarship</strong>, Shenzhen Institute of Artificial Intelligence and Robotics for Society, 2020